davesnx/html_of_jsx/README.md

 # html_of_jsx

 **html_of_jsx** is an implementation of JSX designed to render HTML on the server, without React or anything else.
-It's a simple library that allows you to write HTML in a declarative way with the component model.
+It's a minimal library that allows you to write components of HTML in a declarative way.

+- Supports all features from JSX
+- Works with Reason and mlx
+- Type-safe
+- Minimal
+  - `Html_of_jsx.render` to render an element to HTML
+  - `Jsx.*` to construct elements and nodes (`Jsx.text`, `Jsx.int`, `Jsx.null`, `Jsx.list`)

 ## Installation